Joey J. Arnold

 I then moved into my first customer-facing role as a director in customer service.
 Once again, I knew I had an opportunity to learn more, and I did.
 Everything that is right with Swagelok can be found in that department: the enthusiasm, the commitment to the customer, the desire to do what’s right.
 Our associates’ passion is infectious, and I have to admit I get a lot of energy from that kind of lively environment.

 The next step in my journey came as a bit of surprise: I was named treasurer.
 The opportunity dovetailed nicely with finishing the executive MBA program at Case Western Reserve University.
 Still, the responsibilities seemed a bit overwhelming at first.
 There was a lot to learn and do, including establishing relationships and credibility with our vendors and money managers, plus a fair amount of academic learning.
 But then I stopped to think about where I was.
 Every time I had transitioned, I was surrounded by people who helped me succeed.
 The people at Swagelok are committed to one another, and in this environment, you are almost destined to succeed.

 Outside of work, I enjoy spending time with my wife and two daughters, as well as giving back to the community.
 I think it’s important that we remind ourselves that we are a part of something bigger, and serving on non-profit boards is one way to make an impact.
-After seven years, I recently rotated off the Weaver Industries Board, which is a non-profit that employs disabled people, and joined the MetroHealth Foundation Board.
-I’m passionate about their work with the underserved community, as well as their Level 1 Trauma Center and burn unit that provide key services to badly injured people.
+As a member of the MetroHealth Foundation Board, I’m passionate about their work with the underserved community, as well as their Level 1 Trauma Center and burn unit that provide key services to badly injured people.